Quick Answer

 Use a modular clause so you can negotiate details without giving up the payment protection that matters.
 That usually means separating notice, work-stop rules, payment in lieu, and any pre-agreed exit amount instead of bargaining over them as one block.

 Keep your contract, SOW, pricing exhibit, invoice clause, and change-control terms open together.
 If they do not clearly define deliverables, acceptance, billing triggers, and written change approvals, fix that first.
-Where local law may affect fixed termination amounts, cure timing, or notice rules, use placeholders such as Add current threshold after verification, then confirm them under the governing law before signing.
+Where local law may affect fixed termination amounts, cure timing, or notice rules, leave the exact threshold or term unresolved until counsel, official source records, or approved template records confirm it before use.

 The cleanest way to draft this is in short, separate parts.
 Write five modules and tie each one back to the SOW.